Fukushima Masanori: Campaign of Sekigahara

 On August 21, 1600, the Eastern Army alliance, which supported Tokugawa Ieyasu, attacked Takegahana Castle, defended by Oda Hidenobu, who sided with Mitsunari's faction.
-The army was divided into two groups: 18,000 soldiers led by Ikeda Terumasa and Asano Yoshinaga moved towards the river crossing, while 16,000 soldiers led by Masanori, Ii Naomasa, Hosokawa Tadaoki, Kyogoku Kochi, Kuroda Nagamasa, Katō Yoshiaki, Tōdō Takatora, Tanaka Yoshimasa, and Honda Tadakatsu proceeded downstream to Ichinomiya.
+The army was divided into two groups: 18,000 soldiers led by Ikeda Terumasa and Asano Yoshinaga moved towards the river crossing, while 16,000 soldiers led by Masanori, Ii Naomasa, Hosokawa Tadaoki, Kyogoku Takatomo, Kuroda Nagamasa, Katō Yoshiaki, Tōdō Takatora, Tanaka Yoshimasa, and Honda Tadakatsu proceeded downstream to Ichinomiya.

 The first group, led by Terumasa, crossed the Kiso River and engaged in battle at Yoneno, causing Hidenobu's forces to rout.
 Meanwhile, Takegahana Castle was reinforced by a general from the Western Army faction, Sugiura Shigekatsu.
 On August 22, at 9:00 AM, the Eastern Army led by Naomasa and Fukushima crossed the river and launched a direct attack on Takegahana Castle.
 As a final act of defiance, Shigekatsu set the castle on fire and committed suicide.

 On September 29, Masanori, Ii Naomasa, and Honda Tadakatsu led their army to join Ikeda Terumasa's forces, where they engaged Oda Hidenobu's army in the Battle of Gifu Castle.
 This battle was part of the conflict between Oda Hidenobu of the Western Army faction led by Ishida Mitsunari.
 During the battle, Hidenobu's forces were deprived of expected support from Ishikawa Sadakiyo (石川貞清), who had decided not to assist the Western Army after reaching an agreement with Naomasa.
 Hidenobu was prepared to commit seppuku but was persuaded by Ikeda Terumasa and others to surrender to the Eastern forces, leading to the fall of Gifu Castle.

 On October 21, during the main Battle of Sekigahara, Masanori sided with Tokugawa Ieyasu's Eastern army.
 He led the Tokugawa advance guard and initiated the battle by charging north from the Eastern Army's left flank along the Fuji River, attacking the Western Army's right center.
 Masanori's troops engaged in what is considered one of the bloodiest confrontations of the battle against Ukita Hideie's army.
 Although Ukita's troops initially gained the upper hand, pushing back Masanori's forces, the tide turned when Kobayakawa Hideaki switched sides to support the Eastern Army.
 With this change, Masanori's forces began to gain the advantage, leading to an Eastern Army victory.

 After Sekigahara, Masanori ensured the survival of his domain.
 Although he later lost his holdings, his descendants became hatamoto in the service of the Tokugawa shōgun.